tshaddix18/HeatCode/README.md

-# CompLC
+# HeatCode
-Competitive Leetcoding is a group project about making a more competitive framework for practicing for interviews
+HeatCode is a site aimed about making a more competitive framework for practicing for interviews.

-members:
+Created by:
 - Thomas
 - Isha
 - Olivia